great-expectations/great_expectations/docs/deployment_patterns/how_to_instantiate_a_data_context_hosted_environments.md

 Step 1: Configure your Data Context
 --------------------------------------
-Instead of using the Great Expectati
+ Instead of using the Great Expectations CLI, you can create a Data Context directly in code.
+Your Data Context also manages the following components described in this guide:

 - Datasources to connect to data
 - Stores to save Expectations and Validation Results